ARM / NEON

 Vector Width

-Using a 256-bit or 512-bit vector type on an ARM target produces a compile error.
+64-bit vector types are ARM-only.
+Using them on x86 produces a compile error.
+256-bit and 512-bit types are x86-only and produce a compile error on ARM.
 This is intentional -- Eä does not silently fall back to scalar code.

 Unavailable Intrinsics